dojo-engineering/web-tech-test/README.md

 - As a user, when I enter digits in the search field, transactions are filtered.
 - As a mobile user, the transactions are presented in a single column.
 - As a desktop user, the transactions are presented as a grid.
-- As a user, I can see a summary amount for all transactions today.

 ### Setup